gambit0070/IOT-Smart-Plant-Plant-growth/README.md

 2 Check if the lamp turned on but light level did not increase, send message to user " Check lamp"

-3 if the soil humidity is not decreasing for long time send message " check soil drainage or soil humidity"
+3 if the soil humidity is not decreasing for long time send message " check soil drainage or soil humidity" Dmitry

 4 emergency pump stop if water humidity came to high at watering process

 5 turning fan on max speed when tempreture too hot.
+DMitry